laurentlefort/meeting-minutes/plenary-2020-10-01-AGM.md

 Armin: we will have changed the order of voting/presentation due to system and time constraints

 ### 2.2.
 Linked Data project presentations
 - Andrew MacLeod, Fed Uni - SELFIE
 - Armin Haller - Linked Data at ANU/CECS
 - Edmond Chuc - Linked Data at TERN (presented by Nicholas Car)
 - John Machin - AGRIF & Sophia Alpha
-  - Will Francis -
+- Will Francis - GA LD Work

 ### 2.3.
 Election of office holders
   - (Co-)Chair(s)